 Does stress kill you?
 Is stress really harmful?

 Your body’s response to stress is built to keep you alive.
 Studies have shown that stress is linked to disease and early death.
 How ironic is it that we’re all worried about dying sooner because of our stress?
 What if instead of worrying about these physical responses we appreciated them for what they are and focused on how to use them in a positive way?
-If you’re interested in how to apply this in your life, check out the online program, “Stress: The Silent Killer.”
+If you’re interested in how to apply this in your life, check out the online program, “Detox Your Mind: The power of Stress Resilience .”

 The Positive Side of Stress